ONEcampaign/climate-finance-package/climate_finance/README.md

 You can define a number of parameters when creating the instance:

 - _years_: a list of years (or a range) to get data for.
-- _providers_: a list of provider codes (or a single one) for whom to get data.
+- _providers_: a list of provider codes, names, or ISO3 codes (or a single one) for whom to get data.
-  For now, only 'OECD' codes are supported.
   If `None` are provided, all available providers are included.
+To get a list of available
+    providers, you can call `ClimateData.available_providers()`.
 - _recipients_: a list of recipient codes (or a single one) for whom to get data.
   For now, only 'OECD' codes are supported.
 If `None` are provided, all available recipients are included.